Small businesses can define the cheapest card payment machines in a few different ways: by card reader price, subscription or monthly fees, and more.

 - Free bank transfers

-A SumUp Air card reader costs £22 if its your first reader.
-Subsequent readers cost £34.
-You can choose either a pay-as-you-go pricing model, charged at 1.69% per transaction for in-person payments and 2.5% for online, or a subscription model (£19 per month), charged at 0.99% for both.
+A SumUp Air card reader costs £25 with no contracts or hidden fees.
+You can choose either a pay-as-you-go pricing model, charged at 1.69% per transaction for in-person payments and 2.5% for online, or a subscription model (£19 per month), charged at 0.99% for both (only available if you take £3,000 per month).

 Transaction fee: 1.75 per cent per transaction (including Amex)